zhiszhan/spring-petclinic/workshop/step-05-run-and-build-app-locally/README.md

 ```

-## Build andd Package the App as a Java Native Image
+## Build and Package the App as a Java Native Image

 In order to build a native application from Java source code, you will need a compatible JVM,
 such as GraalVM.
 Please make sure you have a compatible JVM, e.g.